-Disclosure Requirement OG 5-E3 - Water withdrawal
+Disclosure Requirement OG 85-E3 - Water withdrawal

-- 112. The undertaking shall disclose the freshwater and other water withdrawal for its activities and from what sources the water is withdrawn from.
+- 114.112.
+The undertaking shall disclose the freshwater and other water withdrawal for its activities and from what sources the water is withdrawn from.

-- 113. The objective of this disclosure requirement is to understand the dependency of the undertaking on water withdrawals, as well as potential significant impacts water withdrawals can have on local water resources and use.
+- The objective of this disclosure requirement is to understand the dependency of the undertaking on water withdrawals, as well as potential significant impacts water withdrawals can have on local water resources and use.

-- 114. The undertakings shall disclose the following indicators:
+- 116.114.
+The undertakings shall disclose the following indicators:

 - (a) Total volume of water withdrawn from all areas in thousands of cubic meters (103m3), including a breakdown by:

 - i.
 Total freshwater divided by:

-- 1. surface water:
+- 1. surface water;

 - 2. groundwater.

 - ii.
+Other water:

+- 1. seawater:

+- 2. produced water and recycled process wastewater;

-Other water.
+- 3. third-party water.

-- (b) Total volume of water withdrawn from areas at water risk in thousands of cubic meters (103m3), including a breakdown by:
+- (b) Total volume of water withdrawn from areas at water stressed areas risk in thousands of cubic meters (103m3), including a breakdown by:

-- i.
-Total freshwater divided by:
+- #.i.Total Freshwater divided by:

-- 1. surface water:
+- 1. surface water;

 - 2. groundwater.

 - ii.
-Other water.
+Other water:

+- 1. seawater;

+- 2. produced water and recycled process wastewater;

+- iv.ii.third-party water

 - (c) Contextual information necessary to understand how the data have been compiled, such as any standards, methodologies, and assumptions used.

 - (b) The undertaking shall report on which operational sites the mining activities have a significant impact on groundwater level and environmental-flows and what measures are put in place to counteract these effects.

-Disclosure Requirement OG 6-E3 - Water discharge
+Disclosure Requirement OG 96-E3 - Water discharge

-- The undertaking shall disclose the volume, the destination, and the impacts of the water it discharges to the environment or exports to third parties; and the actions it may have taken to improve the quality of the water discharged. - The purpose of this Disclosure Requirement is to provide understanding of the impact of the undertakings' water discharges on local water resources and use. - 117.
-The undertakings shall disclose the following indicators: - (a) total volume of water discharged to areas at water risk in thousands of cubic meters (103m3), including a breakdown by: - i. freshwater; - ii. other water. - (b) volume in thousands of cubic meters (10^3m^3) of produced water and process wastewater discharged; - (c) disclose the number of non-compliances with respect to local regulatory or permitting discharge limits and for which parameters; and - (d) any contextual information necessary to understand how the data have been compiled, such as any standards, methodologies, and assumptions used. - 118.
+- The undertaking shall disclose the volume, the destination, and the impacts of the water it discharges to the environment or exports to third parties; and the actions it may have taken to improve the quality of the water discharged. - 1418.116.
+The purpose of this Disclosure Requirement is to provide understanding of the impact of the undertakings' water discharges on local water resources and use. - 119.117.
+The undertakings shall disclose the following indicators: - Total water discharged in thousands of cubic meters (103m3) and a breakdown of this total by the following types of destination, if applicable: - Freshwater bodies, divided by: - 1. surface water; - 2. groundwater. - ii.
+Other water bodies, divided by:

+- 1. seawater; - exported to a third-party for treatment and discharge to the environment: - 3. exported to a third-party for re-cycling and re-use. - (b)(a) Total volume of water discharged to water stressed areas at water risk in thousands of cubic meters (103m3), including a breakdown by: - i freshwater - ii. other water. - (e)(b) volume in thousands of cubic meters (103m3) of produced water and process wastewater discharged; - (d)(c) disclose the number of eccasions on which-non-compliances with respect to local regulatory or permitting discharge limits were exceeded and for which parameters; and - (e)(d) any contextual information necessary to understand how the data have been compiled, such as any standards, methodologies, and assumptions used. - 118.
 The undertaking shall report in which water basin its oil and gas operations significantly impact hydrological conditions (e.g. drainage flows, hydrogeology, etc) and in which water basin these have or are likely to have a material impact on groundwater level and environmental-flows and what measures are put in place to counteract these effects.

-Disclosure Requirement OG 7-E3 - Marine resources
+Disclosure Requirement OG 407-E3 - Marine resources